 A Radical Geography Community

 Welcome to AntipodeFoundation.org, Antipode’s companion website/blog.
 Launched in December 2011, rather than a repository for so many addenda, or somewhere to send material which can’t “cut it” in the pages of the journal, we wanted this to become something with a point, something of significance, working to create and support a radical geography community.
 Rather than a cynical exercise in advertising, or some modish initiative launched unthinkingly, we wanted this to be something with as much purpose and direction, substance and quality, and vitality and energy as its parent journal.
-Two years on I hope it’s fair to say the site is flourishing and complementing the journal in all kinds of ways.
+Three years on I hope it’s fair to say the site is flourishing and complementing the journal in all kinds of ways.
 We continue to welcome:

 We welcome short (about 1,500-word), perhaps polemical, essays that among other things cast a radical geographer’s eye over “live” events or report on strategies for change and forms of organisation producing a more socially just and radically democratic life.
 Of course, you will continue to see some Interventions, of a more “reflective” kind, in the pages of Antipode – commenting on the state of radical practice and theory, or introducing debate and disagreement around politically contentious issues of the Left – but AntipodeFoundation.org will showcase some of the best and most provocative radical geographical writing available today.
 They should be sent to our Interventions editor Katherine McKittrick (email@example.com) and Andy Kent (firstname.lastname@example.org) in the editorial office.